raphaelschaad/dotfiles/ios-code-guidelines.md

     NS_ASSUME_NONNULL_END

-## 3. Format the code conventionally, consistently, and don't worry about it too much
+## 3. Format the code conventionally, consistently, and don't worry too much about it
 - Tabs vs. spaces?
-Press the tab key by any means, but probably just go with spaces under the hood, like most modern editors default to.
+Press the tab key by any means, but probably just go with spaces under the hood, as most modern editors default to.
 In any case, stay consistent with what's already there.
 (Pro-spaces arguments: [Coding Horror](https://blog.codinghorror.com/death-to-the-space-infidels/), [Jarrod Overson](http://jarrodoverson.com/blog/spaces-vs-tabs/), [Jamie Zawinski](https://www.jwz.org/doc/tabs-vs-spaces.html) Pro-tabs: [Lea Verou](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/))
-- Definitely indent code, but don't obsessively [horizontally align code in other ways](http://www.cocoawithlove.com/blog/2016/04/01/neither-tabs-nor-spaces.html).
+- Indent code, but don't obsessively [horizontally align code in other ways](http://www.cocoawithlove.com/blog/2016/04/01/neither-tabs-nor-spaces.html).
-- Generally don't commit commented-out code because it clutters up the codebase and feels like a pre-Git practice.
+- Don't commit commented-out code because it clutters up the codebase and feels like a pre-Git practice.
 If there's a good reason to do it, use `//` at the very beginning of the line (no indentation) to not confuse it with an actual comment explaining something with a code snippet.
-- Don't expect to ever address that `// TODO:`.
+- Don't expect ever to address that `// TODO:`.
 If you have to push a checkpoint of clearly unfinished code, add something stronger like a `#warning` that can be configured to break a production build.
 - To group entire sections of a file, use something like `#pragma mark -` that stands out more than a comment.
 - At a glance, the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide) describes a reasonable style.